JonathanI19/Project2_Shortest_Path/README.md

 {(2, 2): (2, 1), (1, 2): (2, 2), (1, 3): (1, 2), (2, 3): (1, 3), (2, 4): (2, 3), (3, 4): (2, 4), (4, 4): (3, 4)}
 ```
 ## Example 2  Usage - maze_solver_example_2.py
 This example is similar to example 1, except the input csv is out of order.
 N, S, E, W is used to specify the order that they are passed in.
 The output csv will be normalized to EWNS, provided proper input order is declared.
 Comment out line 35 if you do not wish to see the GUI.

+Command to run example 2 (make sure you are in the Examples directory):
 ```
 python maze_solver_example_2.py
 ```